A look at big settlements in US police killings

 Jeronimo Yanez, an officer in St. Anthony, Minnesota, was acquitted of manslaughter in the 2016 fatal shooting of Philando Castile.

-The black motorist had just informed the officer that he was carrying a gun.
+The Black motorist had just informed the officer that he was carrying a gun.
 Yanez testified that Castile was pulling his gun out of his pocket despite his commands not to do so.

 The case in suburban St. Paul garnered immediate attention because Castile’s girlfriend streamed the aftermath live on Facebook.